tolomea/django-data-browser/README.md

 2. Enable proxying to the JS dev server by adding `DATA_BROWSER_DEV = True` to your settings.
 3. Run the Javascript dev server with `WDS_SOCKET_PORT=3000 PUBLIC_URL=data_browser npm start`.
    The `WDS_SOCKET_PORT` is so the proxied JS can find it's dev server.
-   The `PUBLIC_URL` tells the JS dev server what path to serve from and should be the same as the URL you have mounted the Data Browser on in you urls file.
+   The `PUBLIC_URL` tells the JS dev server what path to serve from and should be the same as the URL you have mounted the Data Browser on in your urls file.

 To run the Python tests, in the top level of your git clone run `pip install -r requirements.txt` then `pytest`.